 Editor’s Note: This post was originally written on 4 June 2020, but has been updated and republished to for the year 2023.
 Rates and figures mentioned below are applicable for 2023 and beyond, until there is further revision.

-First detected in Wuhan, China, in 2019, the coronavirus disease 2019 (COVID-19) transmission has since spread globally.
-The pandemic has resulted in lockdown measures all over the world, affecting businesses and institutions.
-As millions of jobs around the world are lost, governments are doling out measures to ensure their people are still able to meet their daily needs.
+With rising recession risks all over the world, businesses and institutions in Malaysia stand to bore the brunt.
+Millions of jobs around the world continue to be affected after Covid, with governments industriously doling out measures to ensure their people are still able to meet their daily needs.
 This includes job loss prevention, upskilling, and the provision of unemployment aid, such as employment insurance.

 Malaysia braces for the recession

 Speaking of government measures, did you know that Malaysia has its own unique employment insurance system?
 Somewhat similar to the unemployment benefits countries like Finland and Switzerland provide (i.e. unemployment allowance, housing allowance, social assistance), Malaysia also provides various types of unemployment aid to workers who have lost their jobs.

 Now, most Malaysians would know about EPF, but what about EIS?
 If you haven’t noticed, take a look at your payslip.
 You’ll see the word “EIS”, followed by a small deduction.

 Used interchangeably, EIS / the EIS / EIS Perkeso, represents the Malaysian employment insurance system mentioned above.